Team-xManager/xManager/README.md

 # FOR CONTRIBUTORS:
-CODE CHANGE: Pull request should be done on the "Main" branch.
+**CODE CHANGE:** Pull request should be done on the "Main" branch.
-TRANSLATION CHANGE: Pull request should be done on the "Main" branch.
-The translations can be seen at resource/values/strings.xml.
+**TRANSLATION CHANGE/UPDATE:** Pull request should be done on the "Main" branch.
+The translations can be found at resource/values/strings.xml.
-ADD TRANSLATIONS: Pull request should be done on the "Developer" branch.
+**SUBMIT TRANSLATIONS:** Pull request should be done on the "Developer" branch.

 # IMPORTANT NOTES (READ ME FIRST)